derlin/transformers/README.md

 Fork of pytorch-pretrained-BERT (now transformers) at commit `78462aad6113d50063d8251e27dbaadb7f44fbf0`.

+Notes:

-Note: this is targeted at **BERT classification tasks**, i.e. fine-tuning a BERT model for language identification.
+* this is targeted at **BERT classification tasks**, i.e. fine-tuning a BERT model for language identification.
+* the install package is called `pytorch-pretrained-bert`

 ## Additions / Improvements